-• Include the separate GEF Co-Financing template (filled out by the Commissioning Unit and project team) which categorizes each co-financing amount as 'investment mobilized' or 'recurrent expenditures'.
-(This template will be annexed as a separate file.)
+• Include the separate GEF Co-Financing template (filled out by the Commissioning Unit and project team) which categorizes co-financing amounts by source as 'investment mobilized' or 'recurrent expenditures'.
+(This template will be annexed as a separate file).

-Project-level Monitoring and Evaluation Systems:
+Project-level monitoring and evaluation systems